apache/whimsy/DEVELOPMENT.md

    refactored out into a common library.
 Some of the older tools don't fully make use of this refactoring.

 2. [www](www) contains the "view", largely a set of CGI scripts that produce HTML.
 Generally a CGI script is self contained, including all of the CSS, scripts, AJAX logic (client and server), SVG images, etc.  A single script may also produce a set (subtree) of web pages.
+CGI scripts can be identified by their `.cgi` file extension.

    Some of the directories (like the roster tool) contain [rack](http://rack.github.io/) applications.
 These can be run independently, or under the Apache web server through the use of [Phusion Passenger](https://www.phusionpassenger.com/).
+   Directories containing Rack applications can be identified by the presence of a file with the name of `config.ru`.

 Setup
 =====